fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.10_B16834.jpg)

-Figure 11.10 -- Labeled data for evaluating our models

 Using the `start_floor` and `end_ceil` columns, we can create a range of datetimes and can check whether the data we marked